1. Software Toolchain Setup

 Together with a third-party plugin the processor’s SVD file can be imported right into GDB to allow comfortable debugging of peripheral/IO devices (see https://github.com/stnolting/neorv32/discussions/656).

 At first, the application needs to be compiled.
-We will use the minimal machine architecture configuration (rv32i) here to be independent of the actual processor/CPU configuration.
 Navigate to sw/example/demo_blink_led and compile the application:

 .../neorv32/sw/example/demo_blink_led$ riscv32-unknown-elf-gdb